Anne Stanley, Countess of Castlehaven: Marriage to Earl of Castlehaven

 In 1621 Anne Stanley's husband Baron Chandos died.
 Three years later she married the widower Mervyn Touchet, Earl of Castlehaven (ca. 1593–1631).
 This marriage was controversial.
 The title Earl of Castlehaven had only been granted to the Touchet family in 1616.
 Furthermore, it was a title in the Irish peerage and therefore seen by the old English aristocracy as somewhat inferior.
-Lord Castlehaven was also more than ten years younger than his new wife, had previously shown to harbour Catholic sympathies and generally not behaved in the manner expected of a nobleman.
+Lord Castlehaven was also more than ten years younger than his new wife, had previously shown Catholic sympathies and generally not behaved in the manner expected of a nobleman.
 It was felt that Anne Stanley, who was connected to the most important and oldest noble families of England, had married beneath her.
 However, Lord Castlehaven was rich and Anne Stanley was described by her mother as a spendthrift.

 The Earl and Countess of Castlehaven lived mainly in Fonthill Gifford, the country seat of the Touchets in southern England.
 Some time after their marriage Anne Stanley's eldest daughter Elizabeth Brydges married James, the eldest son of Lord Castlehaven (1612–1684) who used the courtesy title Lord Audley.
 Elizabeth was probably twelve years old at the time.
 It was not unusual for a stepbrother and stepsister to marry, as a way to ensure that wealth remained within the family.
 The marriage was not a success and Lord Audley left Fonthill Gifford while his wife Elizabeth continued to live there.